Companies that use Sentry

 Analyzed and validated by Henley Wing Chiu

-Sentry We detected 28,424 customers using Sentry, 468 companies that churned or ended their trial, and 383 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (21%) and the most common company size is 11-50 employees (43%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Sentry We detected 29,397 companies using Sentry, 522 companies that churned, and 447 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (21%) and the most common company size is 11-50 employees (44%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login